osxmidi/LinVst3/TestVst3/README.md

 For testing multiple vst3 files at once, place testvst3.exe and testvst3.exe.so and testvst3-batch into the vst3 folder containing the vst3 files.

+(remove the testvst3 files from any daw search paths after testing).

 Using the terminal, cd into the vst3 folder and enter

 chmod +x testvst3-batch